 SpotLite360 IOT Solutions, Inc. Closes Private Placement

-/EIN News/ -- DENVER and VANCOUVER, British Columbia and TORONTO, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) (OTC: SPLTF) (Frankfurt: 87A) announces that further to the news release dated January 12, 2023, it has closed an offering of 5,000,000 units of the Company (the "Offer Units") at a price of C$0.10 per Offer Unit for gross proceeds of $500,000.
-Each Offer Unit consisted of one (1) common share and of one common share purchase warrant, each whole common share purchase warrant being exercisable to purchase an additional common share for a period of two years from closing at a price of C$0.12 (the “Offering”).
+DENVER and VANCOUVER, British Columbia and TORONTO, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. ("SpotLite360" or the "Company") LITE SPLTF (Frankfurt: 87A) announces that further to the news release dated January 12, 2023, it has closed an offering of 5,000,000 units of the Company (the "Offer Units") at a price of C$0.10 per Offer Unit for gross proceeds of $500,000.
+Each Offer Unit consisted of one (1) common share and of one common share purchase warrant, each whole common share purchase warrant being exercisable to purchase an additional common share for a period of two years from closing at a price of C$0.12 (the "Offering").

 The Company intends to use the aggregate net proceeds of the Offering to support its supply chain tracing, tracking and sustainability initiatives across its core industries.
 The Company will increase it sales pipeline development and marketing initiatives, expand its solution development to support new opportunities in its core industries and accelerate growth through the continued expansion of its partner network.
 Finders' fees of 120,000 common share purchase warrants on the same terms noted above were issued to qualified parties in connection with the Offering.